edermi/skweez/README.md

 The following people have contributed to the project.
 Thank you very much!

 - [p34rpr3sh4](https://github.com/p34rpr3sh4) implemented wildcard scoping and regex-based filtering of target urls
+- [braunearded](https://github.com/braunbearded) implemented custom headers, the user agent flag, the `--onlyascii` filter and improved the handling of different runes representing a space character

 ## License